-Starting from this section, we will state our key results compliance to what the title of this paper claims.
-We distinguish the number of parameters which is large or small in the sense precisely specified in the results below, i.e. overparametrised regime and underparametrised regime, as they are approached by rather different ways.
-Theorems are clearly presented and all the proofs are deferred to supplemental information~\ref{appendix}.
+Starting from this section, we will state our key results in compliance with what the title of this paper claims.
+We distinguish between the case where the number of parameters is large enough or small enough in the sense precisely specified in the results below, i.e., the overparameterized regime and the underparameterized regime, as they are approached by rather different ways.
+This distinction is the key reason why our bounds can exhibit the double descent phenomenon and why previous results in the literature cannot.
+This argument indicates that when the number of parameters grows, some underlying mechanisms controlling the network's variance undergo essential changes.
+The detailed analysis is left to Section~\ref{sec8}.
+Note also that the "overparameterized regime" and "underparameterized regime" are not mathematically rigorous distinctions, but rather conceptual ones.
+A priori, and without calculating their explicit ranges, there is no guarantee—nor any requirement—that they be sharply separated.
+The Propositions are clearly presented, and all proofs are deferred to the Supplementary Information~\ref{appendix}.

-\textit{Since the set of multilayer neural networks with some weights pre-specified and fixed during training, as what we did for any Lipschitz activation~\ref{general_activation}, is a subset of general multilayer neural networks, all our results below hold for such networks, so it applies to all multilayer networks with general Lipschitz activations}.

-\subsection{Bounds on generalization error}
+\subsection{Bounds on Generalization Error}